sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 As shown in [Identity Mappings in Deep Residual Networks](https://arxiv.org/abs/1603.05027), the full pre-activation unit performs better than other variants.

-*Note that the only difference among these designs is the order of BN and RELu in the convolution stack.*
+*Note that the only difference between these designs is the order of BN and RELu in the convolution stack.*

 ### Atrous Convolutions